ryangray/quickfont/README.md

 The keys in edit mode are:

     Key         Function

     a and z     Move edit cursor up and down k and l     Move edit cursor left and right
-    Arrow keys Also for edit cursor movement space      Toggle bit on/off
+    Arrow keys  Also for edit cursor movement space or b  Toggle bit on/off
     5 and 8     Change preview box background color
     6 and 7     Change preview box foreground color
     0           Clear all bits (with confirmation)
     r           Copy bits from the ROM character with confirmation R		    Copy bits from the ROM character without confirmation c or Edit   Cancel edits and go to view mode
     Enter       Save edits and go to view mode
+    ?
+Show other key help:
+    A,Z,K,L     Shifted a/z/k/l shifts bits up/down/left/right
+    ? and /     Copy and paste bits between chars (symShift+ C and V)

 When you save changes to a character, the updated character will then appear in
 the user font shown in the top half of the screen.